DMGCK/keeper/keeper.client/Req.md

 The profile page adheres to mock
 All users have a public profile page
-The Vault Page shows only the keeps in that Vault
+The Vault Page shows only the keeps in that Vault Users can only Delete things they created
+On the Vault Page, users can remove keeps from their vaults Create and Delete Vaults
+Create  Keeps (Delete DOne)

 The user should be pushed back to the home page when they attempt to open a Vault Page for a vault they do not have access to.
-Users can only Delete things they created
-On the Vault Page, users can remove keeps from their vaults